Old Science Myths You Probably Believe, But Aren’t True

 Despite what cartoons and movies might suggest, bulls aren’t specifically enraged by the color red.
 Their aggression is primarily triggered by the movement of the matador’s cape, regardless of its color.

-Don’t worry about cracking your knuckles leading to arthritis.
-The cracking sound is caused by the release of gas bubbles in the joints and doesn’t have any long-term negative effects on joint health.
+Don’t worry about cracking your knuckles, leading to arthritis.
+The cracking sound is caused by the release of gas bubbles in the joints and has no long-term negative effects on joint health.

 Contrary to popular belief, you can’t spot the Great Wall of China from space with the naked eye.
 While it’s an impressive structure, it’s difficult to see any specific human-made object from such a distance.